The Week in Press Releases: 12 Stories You Need to See

-A roundup of the most newsworthy press releases from PR Newswire this week, including Gronkowski's upcoming field goal attempt, 2023's best jobs, and more.
+A roundup of the most newsworthy press releases from PR Newswire this week, including an update from FTX, Dolly Parton's new baking mixes, and more.

 The list below includes the headline (with a link to the full text) and an excerpt from each story.
 Click on the press release headlines to access accompanying multimedia assets that are available for download.